 - ASTM D5277 Test Method for Performing Programmed Horizontal Impacts Using an Inclined Impact Tester

 - ASTM E122 Practice for Calculating Sample Size to Estimate, With Specified Precision, the Average for a Characteristic of a Lot or Process

-- ISO 2244 Horizontal Impact Test (Horizontal or Incline Plane Test: Pendulum Test)
+- ISO 2244 Horizontal Impact Test (Horizontal or Inclined Plane Test: Pendulum Test)